-2. Illinois Going Home Program Evaluation
+1. Illinois Going Home Program Evaluation

 The University of Chicago is conducting an implementation and preliminary impact evaluation of the Illinois Going Home Program.
 The program is a major offender reentry effort funded through a partnership of contributing federal agencies and in concert with a number of Chicago-area government, community and faith-based organizations.
 The evaluation will determine if the program was implemented as designed, how it worked in the field and the effectiveness of the program.
 Evaluators completed a one-year interim report in September.
 This report identified a number of recommendations for increasing enrollment that Going Home staff is currently implementing.
-The final report was received and revisions requests were submitted.
-We are awaiting the final copy.
+The report is now undergoing final revisions.

-3. Reports on the analysis of datasets maintained/available through the Authority
+2. Reports on the analysis of datasets maintained/available through the Authority

 In addition to collaborative research projects using the Chicago Homicide Dataset or the Chicago Women's Health Risk Study, R&A staff has also collaborated with external researchers on projects that focus on the analysis of our in-house data.

 This data includes InfoNet, which is a database that maintains information from victim service providers and agencies, and data from the Illinois Crime Victimization Survey and the 2000 Probation Outcome Study.

-- Analysis of Crime Victimization Data Violent Crime and Victim's Gender, by Dr. Callie Rennison of the University of Missouri St. Louis.
-This analysis addresses whether individual and family level correlates of nonfatal victimization differ by gender, whether these correlates differ by type of nonfatal violent crime and whether they differ depending on the victim and offender relationship.
-This report was received in September and is available on our website, and a Research at a Glance is also available on our site. - Analysis of Drug Use, Treatment and Probationer Recidivism, by Dr. Beth Hueber of the University of Missouri at St. Louis.
-This project identified the characteristics of drug-involved probationers, the prevalence of participation in treatment and the effect of treatment on probation outcomes.
-The report is available on our website. - Analysis of Methamphetamine and Domestic Violence in Illinois under the direction of Dr. Gaylene Armstrong at Southern Illinois University.
+- Analysis of Methamphetamine and Domestic Violence in Illinois under the direction of Dr. Gaylene Armstrong, formerly at Southern Illinois University, now at Sam Houston University.
 This project measures the impact of methamphetamine on domestic violence across Illinois counties.
 State and regional trends in meth use are detailed, as well as a descriptive assessment of statewide and regional trends in domestic violence.
 In addition, the study examines the effect of meth use indicators on variations in domestic violence, while controlling for other county level characteristics.
-This report is under review. - Victim Characteristics and Reporting Violence to the Police (Illinois Crime Victimization Data) under the direction of Dr. Callie Rennison of the University of Missouri at St. Louis.
+This report has been reviewed and we are awaiting final revisions. - Victim Characteristics and Reporting Violence to the Police (Illinois Crime Victimization Data) under the direction of Dr. Callie Rennison of the University of Missouri at St. Louis.
 This project examines how victim's characteristics influence the decision to contact the police following violence.
 The study is based on Illinois 2002 crime victimization survey data.
 This report is undergoing final revisions. - Comparing Risk Factors Associated with Violent and General Recidivism while on Probation and After Discharge Implications for Risk Management under the direction of Dr. Loretta Stalans and Dr. Paul Yarnold.
 This study will address several issues in the identification of risk factors that contribute to violent and non-violent recidivism after discharge from probation.
 In addition, the study will address what types of offenders show evidence of refraining from new crimes for a longer-term period after they have successful treatment completion.
 They study will also test whether family only and generalized aggressors have unique risk factors associated with recidivism.
 This report was received in May and is under review.

-4. Safe Havens Domestic Violence Program evaluation project
+3. Safe Havens Domestic Violence Program evaluation project